Answer to Question #11765 Submitted to "Ask the Experts"

 UV radiation is a form of energy, just like visible light is a form of radiation.
 Like visible light, the largest source of UV radiation is the sun.
 The sun produces three types of UV radiation that are called UVA, UVB, and UVC.
 The difference between these three types of UV radiation is their energies and whether that energy can be absorbed by either skin or other materials.

 UVC radiation can be produced also by certain types of lightbulbs called germicidal bulbs.
 These bulbs are considered antibacterial, antiviral, and antimold/antifungal.
 Germicidal bulbs are used to sterilize air or surfaces.
 The bulbs are most effective if the surfaces are close to the bulbs or if the surface is exposed to the UVC radiation for very long times.
 UVC radiation does not have sufficient energy to penetrate surfaces.
-In fact, UVC radiation does not have sufficient energy to penetrate the outermost (dead) layer of our skin (http://www.lumalier.com/why-uv-works/understanding-uv-c).
+In fact, UVC radiation does not have sufficient energy to penetrate the outermost (dead) layer of our skin.
+An article about "Understanding UV-C" can be found here on the Lumalier website.

 So to summarize, UVC rays or radiation is produced by the sun and by special types of lightbulbs.
 The UVC radiation from lightbulbs is used to sterilize surfaces and air, but it cannot penetrate the dead layer of skin that lines the surface of your body.
 Since the radiation cannot penetrate your body, there is no effect of the UVC light on your unborn baby.